 Following Jesus in God’s Kingdom (Week 2: Jesus’ Infancy and Hidden Life.
 These are great as Advent Meditations.)

-Matthew 3:13-17: “The Baptism of Christ Opens the Heavens.”
+Matthew 3:13-17: “The Heavens Open at Jesus’ Baptism.”
 Standing with Jesus in baptism we enter into the Trinitarian society of the Kingdom of the Heavens.

 With Jesus at the Cross (Week 3: The Passion of Christ.
 These are great as Lent meditations.)